majakudlicka/CS50-notes/lecture-8.md

 - Dot symbol is used to concatenate strings
 - Die :) -> Something like throw Error in JS; kills program
 - Superglobals - associative arrays such as $_GET, $_COOKIE
+- Runs on server, not in browser.
+Server generates html.

 MVC - Model View Controller

 Model should represent data (database stuff)
 View should take care of website aesthetics (html/ css) Finally, Controller is responsible for business logic

+SSL - secure sockets layer